Feb 10, 2026 · 7 min read

 What is CBAM?
 (The Carbon Tariff Explained)

-If a Turkish aluminum plant wants to export 1,000 tons of billets to Germany, that plant must now calculate the exact "embedded carbon emissions" of those billets.
-When the billets hit the EU border, the importer must buy "CBAM Certificates" to essentially pay the carbon tax that would have been paid if the aluminum had been manufactured inside Europe.
+If a Turkish aluminum plant wants to export 1,000 tons of billets to Germany, that plant typically should now calculate the exact "embedded carbon emissions" of those billets.
+When the billets hit the EU border, the importer typically should buy "CBAM Certificates" to essentially pay the carbon tax that would have been paid if the aluminum had been manufactured inside Europe.

-If your non-EU factory is highly energy-efficient (running on renewables), your CBAM tax is low, and your product remains highly competitive.
-If your factory relies on dirty coal grids and inefficient ovens—and you cannot prove otherwise with hard data—your European client will be hit with a massive tax bill.
-They will simply stop buying from you.
+If your non-EU factory is highly energy-efficient (running on renewables), your CBAM burden can be lower, and your product may remain more competitive.
+If your factory relies on high-carbon grids and inefficient ovens-and you cannot prove otherwise with verifiable data-your European client can face a materially higher tax bill, which may reduce order volume or shift sourcing decisions.

 The core of CBAM compliance is proving your "Embedded Emissions."
 The EU demands rigorous, audit-proof data across two scopes: